zchyde/brooklinebooksmith.com/_drafts/this-week-in-books-untranslatable-words-and-the-art-of-living-cozily.md

 > Pronounced, approximately, hue-ga, hygge loosely translates as cosiness, but means more than that.
 It’s about a feeling of wellbeing, about enjoying life, whether through time spent with close friends or family, sitting by a fire with a hot chocolate, or putting on warm socks and dry clothes after a rainstorm.

 WHOA.
 That's all the best things ever, right?
 Better than [raindrops on roses AND whiskers on kittens](https://www.youtube.com/watch?v=33o32C0ogVM) put together.
 Last year saw the explosive proliferation of KonMari, the word coined by its namesake Mari Kondo as the name for her infamous tidying system.
+Hygge stands poised to carry KonMari's torch as a testament to our thirst for l

 https://www.theguardian.com/books/2016/jun/11/hygge-the-danish-art-of-living-cosily-on-its-way-to-uk-bookshops